Cancer (young people)

 The only person who cried was actually the consultant which was quite strange but no for me it sort of, it came as almost a relief that something was, was going to be done about it because the pain had just become so ridiculously intense that whatever it was I just wanted it, I wanted it cured and treated.

 It can be a doctor’s manner even more than what they say that can give away the fact that they think something further is wrong.
-One young man said that his doctors were not direct and referred to ’raised markers’ rather than saying ’You’ve got another tumour’.
+One young man said that his doctors were not direct and referred to 'raised markers’ rather than telling him, 'You’ve got another tumour’.

-The types of treatments that are given when a cancer reoccurs can be different than those used when the cancer was first treated - for example more intensive treatment may be used, or used before and after surgery.
-The more intensive doses meant that some had more discomfort and pain the second time around.
+The types of treatments that are given when a cancer reoccurs can be different than those used when the cancer was first treated; for example, more intensive treatment may be used, or may be used both before and after surgery.
+More intensive doses can mean more discomfort and pain the second time around.

 Stephen’s bowel cancer had spread to his leg and his options were sometimes limited as his case was unique.